rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 Wrapping your mind around metaclasses is already difficult.
 So, to avoid any unnecessary confusion, I've entirely evaded any discussion regarding the behavioral difference between *old style classes* and *new style classes* in Python.
 Also, I've intentionally excluded mentioning the differences between `type` in Python 2 and `type` in Python 3 entirely.
 Python 2.x has reached its EOL.
 Save yourself some trouble and switch to Python 3.x if you already haven't done so.

 All the pieces of codes in the blog were written and tested with Python 3.8 on a machine running Ubuntu 18.04.

+This article assumes familiarity with decorators, dataclasses etc. If your knowledge of them is rusty, checkout these posts on [decorators](https://rednafi.github.io/digressions/python/2020/05/13/python-decorators.html) and [dataclasses](https://rednafi.github.io/digressions/python/2020/03/12/python-dataclasses.html).

 ## References